ActiveDataBio/rsnippet/README.md

 <!--rsnippet-basic info-->
 ## Code Format
-Rsnippets are required to be written in R. They define a reference type class which takes in data and performs a statistical test.
-The coding of the data is defined by the writer of the test, but all outputs must follow the same format (as defined below in The User Defined Class: Snippet -> Return Values).
+Rsnippets are required to be written in R. Using reference classes, they define a class which takes in data and performs a statistical test.
+The coding used for the data is defined by the writer of the test, but all outputs must follow the same format (as defined below in The User Defined Class: Snippet -> Return Values).
 If the writer plans on using their Rsnippet with the ADBio program server, as opposed solely using their local machine, they are restricted to the Rpackages already used by the server.

 ##### Accepted R Packages
 * base